All about Closure of Companies

 - The company’s trade creditors, alternatively

-- One, two, or all three of the aforementioned categories, or
+- One, two, or all three of the categories as mentioned earlier, or

 - The Central Government, the State Government, or